 Friedrich Schröder-Sonnenstern

 Friedrich Schröder-Sonnenstern was born on the German-Russian border and received little education.
-As a child, accusations of theft and subsequent threatening behavior led to his being sent to a series of reform schools and ultimately to an asylum.
-These experiences gave him a lifelong hatred of authority.
-After a number of menial jobs, including time spent in the army, in a circus and as a fortune-teller, Schröder-Sonnenstern became ill, and eventually became bed-ridden.
-He turned to painting and drawing, having been introduced to art during a short spell in prison at an earlier period in his life.
+Accusations of theft and occasionally aggressive behavior led to his being sent to reformatories and even to a psychiatric hospital.
+From these experiences, he developed a deep hatred for authority.
+After a number of odd jobs—working in a circus and as a fortune teller, among others—Schröder-Sonnenstern fell ill; doctors diagnosed him with early-onset dementia.
+He then turned to painting and drawing, having been introduced to art during a brief period in prison earlier in his life.

 Preface : Stéphane Corréard